bowman2001/perplexdoc/content/doc/basic/image/index.md

 [imgref]: long/path/to/image.jpg "Optional Title"
 ```

-This syntax is especially convenient, when an image is used more than once or when a complicated path or a long title would clutter the other content.
+This syntax is especially convenient, when an image is used more than once or when a long path or title would clutter the other content.

-{{< sidenote up=14 >}}
+{{< sidenote up=13 >}}
 **The optional title** for an image gets displayed, when a mouse pointer hovers over the image.
 Consider that many touch-screen devices don't have one.
+The image title shouldn’t contain very important information.
 {{< /sidenote >}}

 ### Block Attributes